 How can I get involved?

-MiP members who wish to become more involved in advising and supporting their colleagues through the transition to ICSs can become MiP reps and link members.
+MiP members who wish to become more involved in advising and supporting their colleagues through the transition to ICSs can become MiP reps or link members.
 Please email MiP’s National Organiser, Rebecca Hall, to find out more.

 Last updated: 1 February 2022